mwpastore/ember-cli-deploy-sql/README.md

 ### tableName

-The name of the table to be used to store the revision keys and file contents in the database.
+The name of the database table in which to store the revision keys and file contents.
 By default this option will use the `project.name()` property from the deployment context.

-The table is created in your database automatically on the initial deploy, so your database user will need create table privileges, at least temporarily!
+The table is created in your database automatically on the initial deploy, so your database user will need `CREATE TABLE` privileges&mdash;at least temporarily!

 The table looks something like this (e.g. in MySQL):